Robert B. Radnitz

 Robert Bonoff Radnitz (August 9, 1924 – June 6, 2010) was an American film producer best known for his production of the family films Sounder and Where the Lilies Bloom.
 He produced several movies, many of which were adapted from children's literature.

 Early life

 An only child, Radnitz was born on August 9, 1924, in Great Neck, New York.
 As an asthmatic child, Radnitz would spend his weekends attending double features with his father, collecting themes that he would use throughout his filmmaking career.
 He earned an undergraduate degree from the University of Virginia in drama and English and spent a year on the university's faculty teaching English after graduating.

 His start in the entertainment field was as an apprentice to theater director Harold Clurman.
 Radnitz went off on his own in the 1950s, producing the Broadway theatre productions of The Frogs of Spring and The Young and the Beautiful.
-On October 16, 1966, Radnitz married Joanna Crawford, author of the first novel Birch Interval which was then being adapted on film.
+On October 16, 1966, Radnitz married Joanna Crawford, author of the first novel Birch Interval which was then being adapted into the film of the same name.